jscheid/kite/kite.md

 ## Managing Kite Sessions

-Use `M-x kite-sessions` or `C-c k s` to access the Kite session list buffer.
+Use `M-x kite-sessions` or `C-c C-k s` to access the Kite session list buffer.
 Here you can get an overview of which debugging sessions are active and which numeric designator is assigned to them.
 You can also use the following key bindings to manage sessions: